Pawan-Yadav27/Human-Trajectory-Prediction-Using-Social-GAN/README.md

 ## Model
-i used old implementation of the paper as a reference for my implementation.
+I used old implementation of the paper as a reference for my implementation.
 Social GAN model consists of three key components: Generator (G), Pooling Module (PM) and Discriminator (D).
 G is based on encoder-decoder framework where we link the hidden states of encoder and decoder via PM.
 G takes as input trajectories of all people involved in a scene and outputs corresponding predicted trajectories.
 D inputs the entire sequence comprising both input trajectory and future prediction and classifies them as “real/fake”.

 <div align='center'>
   <img src='images/model.png' width='1000px'>